Macedonia in the Eurovision Song Contest 2013: Internal selection

 On 29 December 2012, MRT announced that they had internally selected Esma Redžepova and Vlatko Lozanoski to represent Macedonia in Malmö.
 Both singers previously attempted to represent Macedonia at the Eurovision Song Contest by competing in the country's national final selections on several occasions.
 Esma competed in 2006 with the song "Ljubov e..." which she performed in a duet with Adrijan Gaxha and placed second, while Lozano competed in 2009 with the song "Blisku do mene" and in 2010 with the song "Letam kon tebe", both of them which placed fourth.
+Esma also attempted to represented Yugoslavia in 1971 by competing in the national final with the song "Malo, malo" which placed third.

 On 19 February 2013, it was announced that Esma and Lozano would perform the song "Imperija" at the Eurovision Song Contest 2013.
-"Imperija" was presented to the public in a special show hosted by Dimitar Atanasovski, which took place on 27 February 2013 and was broadcast on MRT 1 and MRT Sat.
+"Imperija" was presented to the public in a special show hosted by Dimitar Atanasovski, which took place on 27 February 2013 at the MRT studios in Skopje and was broadcast on MRT 1 and MRT Sat.
 In addition to presenting Esma and Lozano's 2013 Eurovision entry, the show featured performances of songs from their repertoire and a guest performance by 2012 Macedonian Eurovision representative Kaliopi.
-"Imperija" was composed by Simeon Atanasov with lyrics written by Borče Nečovski, and was selected from several proposals by well-known composers invited by MRT.
+"Imperija" was composed by Simeon Atanasov with lyrics written by Borče Nečovski, and was selected by a committee led by Head of Delegation Ljupco Mirkovski from songs submitted by well-known composers invited by MRT.
 An English version was also recorded as "If I Could Change the World".

-Song withdrawal and replacement

-On 8 March 2013, several Macedonian media outlets reported that "Imperija" would be withdrawn from the Eurovision Song Contest and replaced with a new song written by Darko Dimitrov, Lazar Cvetkovski and Simeon Atanasov due to negative reactions from the public, particularly with the music video which was claimed to be a glorification of the government-backed Skopje 2014 construction project.
+On 8 March 2013, several Macedonian media outlets reported that "Imperija" would be withdrawn from the Eurovision Song Contest and replaced with a new song written by Darko Dimitrov, Lazar Cvetkoski and Simeon Atanasov due to negative reactions from the public, particularly with the music video which was claimed to be a glorification of the government-backed Skopje 2014 construction project.
 The new song, "Pred da se razdeni", was presented to the public on 15 March 2013 during the MRT evening news programme Dnevnik.
-"Pred da se razdeni" was composed by Darko Dimitrov, Lazar Cvetkovski and Simeon Atanasov with lyrics written by Magdalena Cvetkoska.
+"Pred da se razdeni" was composed by Darko Dimitrov, Lazar Cvetkoski and Simeon Atanasov with lyrics written by Magdalena Cvetkoska.